warrensbox/jscheck/README.md

 ### Without args
 <img src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/tfswitch/tfswitch.gif" alt="drawing" style="width: 180px;"/>

-1. You can switch between different versions of terraform by typing the command `tfswitch` on your terminal.
+1. By typing the command `jscheck` on your terminal, it walk through all your directory let lets you know if there is an error in your json format files.
-2. Select the version of terraform you require by using the up and down arrow.
+2. When you don't specify a directory, it will check your current and child directories.

 The most recently selected versions are presented at the top of the dropdown.